Senators Weigh in on Ryan-Wyden

 Senate Democrats Cheer Wall Street Protests

-Senate Democrats, in interviews today with†National Review Online, roundly praised the “Occupy Wall Street” movement.
+Senate Democrats, in interviews today with National Review Online, roundly praised the “Occupy Wall Street” movement.
 Sen. John Kerry (D., Mass.), for example, identified himself as an ally of the cause.
-“I’m very, very understanding ...
+“I’m very, very understanding of where they’re ...

 House Speaker John Boehner (R., Ohio) said he thought “all members ought to be here” for the president’s speech on jobs this evening.

 However, a number of his colleagues aren’t heeding that advice.
-Here ...
+Here are some of the ...

 Boehner on Jobs Speech: 'Where's the Common Ground?'